-Once you select the code option, you will have the option to automatically grade candidate code with tests cases.
+Once you select the code question type, you will have the option to automatically grade candidate code with tests cases.

 Automatic grading allows you to add test cases and to assign point values to them.
 In addition, enabling this option allows candidates to run their code while taking the test and iterate on their solution.